ExeterGenetics/data_storage_calculator/Readme.md

 <!-- dx-header -->
 # Data Storage Calculator
 This is the source code for an applet that runs on the DNAnexus Platform.
-This applet calculates the total storage for each user in a given folder in a given UKB-RAP project.
+This applet calculates the total storage for each user in a given folder in a given project on the UK Biobank Research Analysis Platform (UKB-RAP).
 <!-- /dx-header -->

 ## Applet inputs